Unity-Technologies/com.unity.cinemachine/Documentation~/CinemachineBindingModes.md

 # Binding Modes

-The binding mode is the coordinate space Unity uses to interpret the Camera offset from the target and the damping.
+The binding mode defines the coordinate space Unity uses to interpret the camera offset from the target and the damping.
 </br></br>

 ### Lock To Target

-Makes the virtual Camera use the local frame of the Follow target.
-While the target rotates, the Camera rotates with it to maintain the offset and to maintain the same view of the target.
+Makes the virtual camera use the local frame of the Follow target.
+When the target rotates, the camera rotates with it to maintain the offset and to maintain the same view of the target.

 |                                           |                                   |
 | ------------------------------------------------- | --------------------------------------------------- |